Darren Sharper: Louisiana and federal

-On May 29, 2015, Sharper pleaded guilty, in federal court, to conspiracy to distribute alprazolam, diazepam and zolpidem with intent to commit rape and two counts of distributing these substances with intent to commit rape.
+On May 29, 2015, Sharper pleaded guilty, in federal court, to conspiracy to distribute alprazolam (Xanax), diazepam (Valium) and zolpidem (Ambien) with intent to commit rape and two counts of distributing these substances with intent to commit rape.
 He accepted a nine-year sentence in a plea deal for all charges against him.
 However, on February 18, 2016, U.S. District Judge Jane Triche-Milazzo rejected the deal saying, "This court cannot accept this plea agreement", and noted that a federal pre-sentence report called for a range of 15–20 years.
 On March 22, 2016, judge Triche-Milazzo approved a new deal under which the proposed length of imprisonment fits the above range.

 On August 18, 2016, Sharper was sentenced to 220 months (18 years and 4 months) of incarceration, followed by 3 years of supervised release, and a $20,000 fine.
 The following week, he was sentenced by a Louisiana State judge to 20 years in prison, stemming from three counts of rape.

-All imprisonments will run concurrently, time served will count towards every charge in every state as if running all at the same time.
+All imprisonments will run concurrently.
+Time served will count towards every charge in every state as if running all at the same time.
 Once out of prison, Sharper must register as a sex offender and comply with a "sex treatment condition", as part of the 3-year supervision program.
 Court records list the total of 9 victims involved, nationwide.
 But, according to the judge, there may be as many as 16.

 Incarceration

-Sharper is imprisoned in Otisville, New York.
-He is scheduled to be released in early 2030.
+Sharper is imprisoned in FCI Elkton.
+He is scheduled to be released in late 2028.